Pistachio Salmon Salad

 Published May 15, 2023, Updated Sep 12, 2023

 This post may include affiliate links.
 Thank you for your support.

-This pistachio salmon salad has a Middle Eastern feel with baby spinach, quinoa, chickpeas, carrots, dates and spicy harissa dressing.
+This pistachio salmon salad has a Middle Eastern feel with baby spinach, quinoa, chickpeas, carrots, dates and a flavorful harissa dressing.
 It’s a delicious meal-sized salad that will fill you up without weighing you down.
+Gluten-free.

-I know I say this constantly, but I think I’ve found my new favorite salad!
+I know I say this constantly, but I think I’ve found my new favorite salad… pistachio salmon salad!
 Perfectly baked salmon with a pistachio crust, sweet dates, crunchy carrots, chickpeas and quinoa all with a spicy harissa dressing… what more could you ask for?

 Seriously though, I feel like this salad is something you’d find on the menu at a nice restaurant.
 It’s THAT good!
 The variety of flavors and textures, plus the fact that it’s meal-sized and filling allows you to have it for dinner and feel 100% satisfied instead of deprived or hungry again in a couple hours.

 - It has a Mediterranean/Middle Eastern feel and a nice balance of sweet, savory and spicy.

 - It has all the components of a good meal-sized salad… protein, smart carbs, healthy fats, lots of veggies and satisfaction factor!

 - One salad is loaded with over 30 grams of protein!